revou-fsse-5/milestone-1-ciceiy/README.md

 # Gourmet Academy Website

 This website showcases the Gourmet Academy, a culinary school in Jakarta, Indonesia.
 It features information about the school, its programs, key features, top instructors, and contact details.<br>
-You can visit the site here:
+You can visit the site here: hellopikunikku.site

 ## Structure